agno-agi/ai-eng-os/README.md

 ./scripts/railway_up.sh
 ```

-This command will rebuild and redeploy the docker image to your Railway project.
+This command will rebuild and redeploy the docker image to your Railway service.

 ### Deleting the application